 There is a bill pending in the State House (2017 HB 823) that would, similar to an RFRA, prohibit the state or any county from “burdening” any person’s right to exercise religion unless that burden is the least restrictive means of furthering a compelling governmental interest.

-U.S. Rep. Tulsi Gabbard, currently a democratic candidate for president, apologized in a YouTube video in January 2019 for her history of anti-LGBT+ stances.
+U.S. Rep. Tulsi Gabbard, apologized in a YouTube video in January 2019 for her history of anti-LGBT+ stances.
 She no longer holds those views and is supportive of full LGBT+ equality, she said.

 Hawaii Attorney General Clare Connors joined 22 other state AGs in July filing an amicus brief to the U.S. Supreme Court to argue that federal antidiscrimination laws should protect LGBT+ employees.